Garden Waste Service

 Can I pay via Direct Debit?

-Your garden waste collections can be paid via a Direct Debit, this is cheaper if you sign up by 22nd March 2021 and this means your payments will renew each year without you having to re-subscribe.
+Your garden waste collections can be paid via a Direct Debit, this means your payments will renew each year without you having to re-subscribe.
 When signing up for Direct Debit you will be given additional information about the Direct Debit Guarantee and how this will work and what to do should you wish to cancel you Direct Debit in the future.

 How much does the service cost?

 Standard collection charge per bin (up to three bins) £49